elbombardi/squrl/docs/03_installation_usage/README.md

     - Username : *postgres*
     - Password : *postgres*

-## 4. Run the initialization script that you can find here:
+## 4. Initialize the database by running the script that you can find here:
 ```
 <project>/db/migration/000001_init_schema.up.sql
 ```